 Witnesses in Siaka Kone market in Marley, part of Abobo district, thought the shell had been fired by forces loyal to Gbagbo who arrived in an armored vehicle.

 But a security source denied this, saying they no longer had forces operating in the area.

 "There have been no movements or firing from our positions on Abobo today," the security source said.
 "We're fighting rebels in Williamsville and Yopougon.
 We don't know what happened (in Abobo) and it isn't our concern.
 Ask the rebels."

 Fighting has also spread to the west, across a north-south ceasefire line in place since the end of a 2002-3 civil war, increasing fears that an election meant to reunite the country will instead reignite the conflict.

-A Reuters reporter heard explosions and machinegun fire coming from the direction of the west Abidjan neighborhoods of Adjame and Williamsville, where security forces have launched a crackdown on suspected rebels, just north of the city center, throughout the afternoon and late into the evening.
+A Reuters reporter heard explosions and machinegun fire coming from the direction of Adjame and Williamsville, where security forces have launched a crackdown on suspected rebels, just north of the city center, throughout the afternoon.

 "The police are in position and firing in all directions," said Adjame resident Anatole Eba.
 "There are detonations from heavy weapons.
 Everyone's staying home."